spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 https://user-images.githubusercontent.com/102377660/192160091-33998748-72d3-4862-b450-b0721c538216.mov

 You can see that the hand tracking cuts in and out while the person is signing.
-This happened when running the hand tracking model alone also.
+This also happened when running the hand tracking model alone.
 But now, with the holistic model, the position of the arms are still being tracked even when the hands cut out.
-My hope was that this would help the model identify these videos in cases where the hand points were unreliable.
+My hope was that the extra landmarks would help the model identify these videos in cases where the hand points were unreliable.

 ### Preparing the holistic model as a feature extractor

 The holistic model had a lot more points to track than the hands model alone.
 That meant there needed to be some extra code to handle the additional inputs.

 Let's take a minute to talk about these additional inputs.
-Each of the hands has 21 points.
-Each point has and X,Y, and Z coordinate.
-So there are 63 features for each hand.
-The holistic model also has pose estimation and facial detection.
-For now, onlt the pose estimation points will be used.
+Each of the hands had 21 points.
+Each point had an X,Y, and Z coordinate.
+So there were 63 features for each hand.
+The holistic model also had pose estimation and facial detection.
+For now, only the pose estimation points were used.
 Here is a diagram showing the points generated by the pose estimation model (taken from the mediapipe documentation).

 ![mediapipe_pose_estimation_map](https://user-images.githubusercontent.com/102377660/192160633-24a8fb11-51ea-43a5-a8d2-95d48a5348cc.png)

-The image shows each of the index of each of the points.
-Importantly, only the first 22 points are above the waist.
-Fow this application, tracking the legs is not necessary.
-So only the first 23 points are used from the pose estimator model (indexes 0-22).
-Each of these points has an X, and Y coordinate (no Z coordinate).
-This means there are 46 values from the pose estimator. so, 63 + 63 + 46 = 172 features.
+The image shows the index of each of the points.
+Importantly, only the first 23 points are above the waist.
+For this application, tracking the legs was not necessary.
+So only the first 23 points were used from the pose estimator model (indexes 0-22).
+Each of these points had an X, and Y coordinate (no Z coordinate).
+This meant there were 46 values from the pose estimator.
+So, with hands there were a total of, 63 + 63 + 46 = 172 features.

 The other important thing to note is that each of the pose estimation points also has a 'visibility' parameter.
 This determines whether or not a pose estimation landmark is in frame.
 If the visibility value is very low, the point is likely not in the frame and the X and Y coordinates should not be used.
-This visibility value will be used in the feature estraction function, shown below.
+This visibility value will be explained in the feature extraction function, shown below.

 As with the previous model, the preprocess_and_save code was updated to utilize the new feature extractor.
 The following code was taken from 'preprocess_and_save_holistic_points.py'.